illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-02/Readme.md

 # Sprint 02 Requirements and Deliverables

-This document contains the Sprint-02 requirements and deliverables
+This document contains the `Sprint-02` requirements and deliverables.

 ## Objectives